 [Ed note: A version of this story first ran in 2016, on the Friday before Martin Luther King Day.
 It is still relevant—perhaps more so—today.]

-On Monday, newspapers and local TV news stations will all dutifully cover what is, indeed, a singular accomplishment.
-To mark Martin Luther King Day, some 140,000 Philadelphians will turn out to participate in more than 1,800 community service projects throughout the region.
+Today, newspapers and local TV news stations will all dutifully cover what is the strangest Martin Luther King Day on record, a mostly virtual version mostly virtual version of the community service projects that ordinarily bring out some 140,000 residents to participate in more than 1,800 community service projects throughout the region.

 I’m old enough to remember the birth of the MLK Day of Service, after it was established in the mid-’90s by legislation co-authored by our then-U.S. Senator Harris Wofford and Atlanta Congressman John Lewis, both of whom stood alongside King during the civil rights movement.